cosmos/ibc/spec/core/ics-002-client-semantics/README.md

 Beyond the properties described in this specification, IBC does not impose any requirements on the internal operation of the state machines and their consensus algorithms.
-A state machine may consist of a single process signing operations with a private key (the so-called "solo machine"), a quorum of processes signing in unison, many processes operating a Byzantine fault-tolerant consensus algorithm, or other configurations yet to be invented — from the perspective of IBC, a state machine is defined entirely by its light client validation and misbehaviour detection logic.
+A state machine may consist of a single process signing operations with a private key (the so-called "solo machine"), a quorum of processes signing in unison, many processes operating a Byzantine fault-tolerant consensus algorithm (e.g., Tendermint), or other configurations yet to be invented
+— from the perspective of IBC, a state machine is defined entirely by its light client validation and misbehaviour detection logic.

 This standard also specifies how light clients are stored, registered, and updated by the IBC protocol.